black-studio/black-studio-tinymce-widget/README.md

 ## Frequently Asked Questions ##

+### Purpose of the plugin ###

+This plugin gives you the ability to use the WordPress visual editor (TinyMCE) in widgets as you do in posts and pages, but it doesn't affect the editor behavior itself or its functionalities.
+If you are looking for additional editor features, take a look at specific plugins like [WP Edit](https://wordpress.org/plugins/wp-edit/), [TinyMCE Advanced](https://wordpress.org/plugins/tinymce-advanced/) or any other feature-specific plugin you may need.
+Any additional TinyMCE plugin written following WordPress guidelines should work fine with Black Studio TinyMCE Widget.

 ### Troubleshooting ###

 If you are experiencing issues with the plugin please read entirely these FAQ before posting a new topic in our [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget).
 Most of the times issues are caused by incompatibility with other plugins or themes, which may prevent our plugin from working as expected.
 In order to troubleshoot issues please complete the following steps:

-1. First, ensure you have understood the purpose of the plugin.
-What this plugin does is to give you the ability to use the WordPress visual editor (TinyMCE) in widgets as you do in posts and pages, but it doesn't alter the editor behavior itself or its functionalities.
-So if you are experiencing issues with the editor even when editing posts or pages, they're definitely not related to our plugin (unless you're using some additional plugins that provides widgets support for pages, i.e. Page Builder).
+1. First, ensure you have understood the purpose of the plugin (see above).
+If you are experiencing issues with the editor even when editing posts or pages, they're definitely not related to our plugin, which only works for widgets (unless you're using additional plugins that provides widgets support for pages, i.e. [Page Builder by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/)).
 2. Ensure that you are running the latest versions of both WordPress and the plugin.
 3. Search in our [support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget) for threads with similar issues.
 4. Disable all other plugins and check if the problem is fixed.
 In that case enable the other plugins one by one and figure out which one is causing the issue.
 Please see [Conflict Diagnosis Guide for WordPress plugins](https://rtcamp.com/rtmedia/docs/troubleshooting/conflict-diagnosis-guide-wordpress-plugins/) for further info.